-Government Payments Forecast to Decrease in 2022
+Government Payments Forecast to Decrease in 2023

-Direct government payments to farms and ranches are forecast to be \$13.0 billion in 2022, approximately half the level of 2021 and less than one-third of the record high of \$45.5 billion in calendar year 2020.
-Reduced supplemental and ad hoc disaster assistance, including lower COVID-19 assistance, as well as higher commodity prices account for the decrease in 2021 and 2022 direct Government payments.
+Direct government payments to farms and ranches are forecast to be \$12.6 billion in 2023, down \$2.9 billion (19.0 percent) from calendar year 2022.
+Reduced supplemental and ad hoc disaster assistance account for the decrease in 2023 direct Government payments compared to calendar year 2022.
 Direct farm program payments are made by the Federal Government to farmers and ranchers with no intermediaries.
 Typically, most direct payments to farmers and ranchers (such as ARC/PLC payments) are administered by USDA under Farm Bill legislation.
 Government payment amounts do not include Federal Crop Insurance Corporation indemnity payments (listed as a separate component of farm income) or USDA loans (listed as a liability in the farm sector's balance sheet).

-Supplemental and ad hoc disaster assistance payments6 in 2022 are forecast at \$8.6 billion, a decrease of \$10.3 billion or 54.4 percent from 2021.
-The decrease is primarily related to lower total payments for COVID-19-related aid.7 The Coronavirus Food Assistance Program (CFAP) provided relief to producers whose operations are directly affected by COVID-19.
-Payments in 2022 from these USDA programs are forecast at \$0.8 billion compared with \$7.5 billion in 2021.
+Supplemental and ad hoc disaster assistance payments6 in 2023 are forecast at \$7.8 billion, a decrease of \$3.8 billion or 32.6 percent from 2022.
+The decrease is primarily related to lower Emergency Relief Program payments.
+USDA pandemic assistance payments, including the Coronavirus Food Assistance Program (CFAP), are estimated at \$350 million compared with \$182.3 million in 2022.